WebAssembly: Instruction set

+These SIMD opcodes are both portable and intended to map directly to native instruction sets like x86-64 and ARM.
+In contrast, SIMD instructions are not directly supported by Java's JVM or .NET's CIL; however, both do have some APIs for parallel processing, which provide SIMD speedups.

+There are proposals for additional instructions, including a "relaxed-simd".

 Code representation

-In March 2017, the WebAssembly Community Group reached consensus on the initial (MVP) binary format, JavaScript API, and reference interpreter.
+In March 2017, the WebAssembly Community Group reached consensus on the initial ("MVP") binary format, JavaScript API, and reference interpreter.
 It defines a WebAssembly binary format (.wasm), which is not designed to be used by humans, as well as a human-readable WebAssembly text format (.wat) that resembles a cross between S-expressions and traditional assembly languages.

 The table below shows an example of a factorial function written in C and its corresponding WebAssembly code after compilation, shown both in .wat text format (a human-readable textual representation of WebAssembly) and in .wasm binary format (the raw bytecode, expressed below in hexadecimal), that is executed by a Web browser or run-time environment that supports WebAssembly.

 All integer constants are encoded using a space-efficient, variable-length LEB128 encoding.

 The WebAssembly text format is more canonically written in a folded format using S-expressions.
 For instructions and expressions, this format is purely syntactic sugar and has no behavioral differences with the linear format.
 Through wasm2wat, the code above decompiles to: